Favorite Fictional Moms

 Elastigirl teaches Dash and Violet how to manage their own strengths and weaknesses.
 While initially hesitant to let her children unleash their untrained powers, when the time comes, she has to trust that she’s prepared, equipped, and empowered them as best she could.

 And what better gift can a mom give her children than to identify their strengths, train them for success, trust them to do the right thing, and ultimately release them to do it.
 Helen Parr does all this and more, making her my favorite fictional mom and one of the best to show us how it's done.

 These are just a few of the fictional moms I’ve fallen in love with over the years.
-They’re all fantastic, however, even they pale in comparison to the ultimate hero in my life, my own mom, who deserves every shout-out, thank you, and lunch date I can spare.
+They’re all fantastic, however, even they pale in comparison to my own mom, who deserves every shout-out, thank you, and lunch date I can spare.
 Love you, mom!
 Now and always.

 Anyway, thank you so much for reading.
-Show some love to your mom or moms this week, and if you have a favorite fictional mom you feel was left out, I’d love to hear about it.
+Show some love to your mom and all moms this week, and if you have a favorite fictional mom you feel was left out, I’d love to hear about it.

 As always, if you liked this post, hit the heart, and if you loved it, the next best thing to do is subscribe or share this post with others.